Manage Your Personal Finances — Save Money and Get out of Debt

 #6: Traps to Avoid

-One of the biggest traps to avoid in personal finance are the "No Interest, No Repayments for 24 Months" type offers touted by the big furniture and electrical stores.
+One of the biggest traps to avoid in personal finance are the "No Interest, No Payments for 24 Months" type of offers touted by the furniture and big box stores.
 These offers sound great at first, but there are often hidden monthly administration costs.
 Plus, if you don't repay the full amount within the time limit you will start to pay exorbitant interest rates on the remaining balance.
 If you do decide to take up one of these offers, don't just pay the minimum amount suggested on the monthly balance report you will receive.
 Take out your calculator and divide the total amount owing by the number of interest free months and pay that amount each month to ensure you have a zero balance at the end of the agreement.